 Two years back, the Barney women attracted national press attention after they placed a nude statue shipped from Paris in front of their house in Sheridan Circle.
 Washington’s chief of police eventually ordered it covered with a sheet.

 On ‘Abdu’l-Bahá’s second day in Washington he spoke to a group of children who visit Alice’s “Studio House” every weekend for Sunday classes.
 She had designed it years before, to showcase artifacts she had collected during her travels.
-Its Spanish Mission façade jumps out, in true Barney fashion, from the plain brick of the surrounding buildings.
-Open-mouthed tiger and bear pelts are spread on the tiled floor.
+Its Spanish Mission façade jumps out, in true Barney fashion, from the Beaux Arts style of the surrounding buildings.
+Tiger and bear pelts, mouths agape, are spread on the tiled floor.
 The columns in the first floor reception room bear bunches of carved grapes; the textures and colors of the fabrics are a feast for little hands and eyes.
 But perhaps the most surprising detail is what the house lacks: neither a bed nor a closet can be found in it.

 But although the press knows Mrs. Barney primarily for her bizarre tastes, the Times also writes about her “deep sympathy with human kind.”
 The Studio House is not the only building in which Mrs. Barney has crystallized her ideals.
 Today, on May 10, 1912, ‘Abdu’l-Bahá will visit a settlement house that she established in 1901.
 The settlement movement in America aimed to improve the lives of the urban poor.
 It is here that Alice Barney applies her many talents, teaching sculpture, theatre, painting, and other arts to assist Washington’s less fortunate.

 A century later, the Barney Settlement House still serves the citizens of DC: www.barneynh.org